microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 This is required when using the examples and payload body checkers.

 ### host: string (default None)
-Set to override the Host that's specified in the grammar
+Set to override the Host that's specified in the grammar.

+Example: `management.web.com`

+(Note: do NOT include https:// or slashes here!)

 ### include_user_agent: bool (default True)
 Set to false to disable sending user agent with requests